Tacos al Carbon – Charcoal Grilled Tacos

 - Remove steak from the marinade and discard the marinade.
 Grill the flank steak for 6-7 minutes, then flip and grill another 4-5 minutes, or until the internal temperature reaches 125 degrees F when measured with a meat thermometer, or your preferred temperature.
 See recipe notes for temperatures.

 - Cover the steak with foil and rest for 5 minutes to let the juices redistribute.
-Slice the beef against the grain into thin strips.
+Slice the beef against the grain into thin strips, or with the grain for chewier steak tacos.

 - Serve pieces of charcoal grilled flank steak onto warmed flour tortillas and top with your favorite toppings.
 Enjoy!